Chiang Saen Family Travel Guide

 Where to base yourselves for the smoothest family trip.

-Old City Inside the Walls
+Old City Walls Area

-Mid-range hotels with river-view balconies, some interconnecting rooms ($40-70)
+Mid-range hotels with family rooms and pools

 Family Dining